MIDL-Conference/MIDLLatexTemplate/README.md

 Please refer to the main JMLR template documentation: http://mirrors.ctan.org/macros/latex/contrib/jmlr/jmlr.pdf

+* `midl-fullpaper.tex` is intended for full paper submissions
+* `midl-shortpaper.tex` is intended for short paper submissions

 # Licence

 This material is subject to the LaTeX Project Public License.